-- 44. Plaintiff Mother began using the APAP Products in or around May 2008 when she was pregnant with her Plaintiff Child. - 45.
-Over the course of her pregnancy, Plaintiff Mother took the APAP Products for pain relief. - 46.
-Plaintiff Mother believed it was safe for her to take the APAP Products during her pregnancy. - 47.
-Indeed, Plaintiff Mother was instructed to not take ibuprofen or aspirin while pregnant, but was informed she could take APAP freely and without risk. - 48.
-There is no warning on the APAP Products' labels specifically addressing the risks of ASD if a mother ingests APAP while pregnant. - 49.
-Had Plaintiff Mother known of the risk of taking APAP while pregnant, specifically that it could cause ASD in her child, she would not have taken the APAP Products. - 50.
-Plaintiff Child was born on February 6, 2009. - 51.
-Plaintiff Mother started to have concerns about Plaintiff Child's development when he was between two and three years of age based on his development. - 52.
-Specifically, at that time, Plaintiff Child exhibited delays in both speech and in socialization. - 53.
-Plaintiff Child still has issues using the restroom by himself and is still unable to bathe himself without assistance.
+- 46. Plaintiff Mother used APAP Products while she was pregnant with Plaintiff Child. - 47.
+During her pregnancy with Plaintiff Child, Plaintiff Mother took the APAP Products approximately two to three times a week for pain and discomfort relief. - 48.
+Plaintiff Mother believed it was safe for her to take APAP Products during her pregnancy. - 49.
+Indeed, Plaintiff Mother was instructed by her health care provider(s) to not take ibuprofen or aspirin while pregnant but was informed she could take APAP freely without risk to Plaintiff Child.

-- 54. Plaintiff Child still has difficulty buttoning his shirt and still cannot tie his shoes normally. - 55.
-Plaintiff Child has been enrolled in an Individualized Education Program (IEP) in his school district, Applied Behavioral Analysis, Occupational Therapy, and Speech Therapy. - 56.
-Plaintiff Child was ultimately diagnosed with ASD in 2015. - 57.
+- 50. There is no warning on the APAP Products' labels specifically addressing the risks of ASD if a mother ingests APAP while pregnant. - 51.
+Had Plaintiff Mother known of the risk of ASD in her child from taking APAP while pregnant, she would not have taken the APAP Products. - 52.
+Plaintiff Child was born on April 27, 2012. - 53.
+Plaintiff Mother started to have concerns about Plaintiff Child's development when Plaintiff Child was one and a half years old.
+Specifically, at that time, Plaintiff Child exhibited developmental delays, he would flail his arms, spin around, stare at things, would not make eye contact, and would throw temper tantrums. - 54.
+Plaintiff Child was diagnosed with autism when he was in the first grade. - 55.
+Plaintiff Child exhibits development delays and is being provided an individualized education plan for ASD from his school. - 56.
+Plaintiff Child requires an immense amount of assistance to complete the normal tasks of his daily life. - 57.
 Plaintiff Child's ASD puts an incredible strain on Plaintiff Mother and their family. - 58.
-Plaintiff Child struggles with major behavioral issues. - 59.
 Plaintiff's Mother fears for Plaintiff Child and experiences substantial stress and anxiety due to the challenges associated with Plaintiff Child's ASD.